 Shawn has been working to create innovative programs in the social justice field for over twenty years since he first volunteered at the Spotted Eagle Elementary School in Duluth, Minnesota.
 He is a member of the Bois Forte Band of Ojibwe in Northern Minnesota where his family has harvested wild rice for generations.

-Shawn is married, has four sons and lives in Sharon, Vermont.
+Shawn is married, has four sons, and lives in Enfield, New Hampshire.